pourmand1376/hugo-papermod-farsi-template/README.md

 For now, Hugo has some problems with Github Actions.
 You should set your base url like this:
 `<your-username>.github.io` not `<you-username>github.io/repo_path`.

+You should also name your repository with `<your-username>.github.io`.